-Sung is a labor attorney who has served on the Oregon Employment Relations Board since 2017, where she adjudicates labor relations disputes and union representation matters.
+Judge Jennifer Sung was confirmed by the Senate on December 15th, 2021.
+She was previously a labor attorney who served on the Oregon Employment Relations Board from 2017 to 2021, where she adjudicated labor relations disputes and union representation matters.

-If confirmed, Sung would be the first AAPI judge from Oregon on the Ninth Circuit, only the third AAPI woman to ever serve on a U.S. Court of Appeals, and would have the most experience working at a labor union of any sitting judge on the Ninth Circuit.
+Upon confirmation, Judge Sung became the first AAPI judge from Oregon on the Ninth Circuit, only the third AAPI woman to ever serve on a U.S. Court of Appeals, and brought the most experience working at a labor union of any sitting judge on the Ninth Circuit.

-If confirmed, Sung would be the first circuit judge with a background in union-side labor law in over a decade.
+Upon confirmation, Judge Sung became the first circuit judge with a background in union-side labor law in over a decade.